 What To Bring To Issan Esarn - The Real Thailand

-Not too much- the weather in Thailand is mostly hot - see our climate page.
+Not too much- the weather in Thailand is mostly hot - see our climate

 You may need a jumper or light jacket for air-conditioned buses which can sometimes be a little chilly.
-Bring a pair of long trousers for any
+Bring a

-potential visits to temples.
+pair of long trousers for any potential visits to temples.

 Lightweight cotton clothes are best in the humid climate.
-You can buy most things in Thailand and prices are lower than at
+You can buy most things in

-home.
-Large-size clothing, particularly shoes can sometimes be difficult to find.
+Thailand and prices are lower than at home.
+Large-size clothing, particularly shoes can sometimes be

 You'll see that a lot of Thai ladies have rather small, delicate feet!